monkeymatt0/go_orm/README.md

 ## Trade Model

-Made go model that represents a trade (Need to be debugged).
+Made go model that represents a trade.